Registering and Decommissioning Laboratories

 - Laboratory Decommissioning Checklist

 - Laboratory Material Transfer Form

 - Laboratory Decommissioning Clearance Authorization

 EHS will conduct a laboratory closeout survey within 30 days of the actual closing of the lab.
 This survey should be scheduled as soon as possible, at least two weeks in advance of the requested date.
 If indicated, the Office of Biosafety will be represented at the time of the laboratory closeout survey.
 Upon completion of the survey, EHS will give closure and clearance to the department utilizing the form in Appendix B. If any non-conformances are found, they must be addressed by the principal investigator and a new survey scheduled.

-If this procedure is not followed and the laboratory is not properly closed out, any costs incurred, including EHS or Office of Biosafety staff time, disposal costs, fines, etc. will be charged back to the Department involved.
-EHS and the Office of Biosafety acknowledges that a departmental policy towards cost recovery from the PI/Laboratory supervisor is the purview of individual departments.
+If this procedure is not followed and the laboratory is not properly closed out, any costs incurred, including EHS or Office of Biosafety staff time, disposal costs, fines, etc., will be charged back to the Department involved.
+EHS and the Office of Biosafety acknowledge that a departmental policy towards cost recovery from the PI/Laboratory supervisor is the purview of individual departments.